opticyclic/micronaut-demo/README.md

 Micronaut [https://docs.micronaut.io/latest/guide/index.html] is a fast starting framework for microservices and serverless code similar to Spring Boot.

 This project demonstrates creating a simple REST API that saves data in h2 with minimal code.
+It also shows running the tests with TestNG instead of JUnit which is in most of their docs.

 ## Development